kameronlightheart14/learn-xgboost/README.md

      The final activity is to develop a feature or find another way to improve the accuracy of our example code.

 *Question 15:* What feature did you develop or optimize?
 How much did it help improve your model?

+I changed the difference in year feature to have negative values for differences above 5 years.
+This got the accuracy to hit 87.50%.
+Not much of an improvement, but it was a subtle change, so it was expected.

 In summary:
 * Getting good labeled data to represent your problem is often the hardest thing